 Perusal of the data presented in Figure 6 revealed that available nitrogen content of different land use patterns ranged between 122 and 393 kg ha-1 at 0-15 cm soil depth and 106 and 379 kg ha-1 at 15-30 cm soil depth.
 The available N content in different land use patterns of the Western Maharashtra region is observed to be low to moderate in range.

-The significantly highest available nitrogen content was recorded in forest land, which was evidenced by the highest carbon storage in soil and standing biomass, which is a major source of organic nitrogen.
+The highest available nitrogen content was recorded in forest land, which was evidenced by the highest carbon storage in soil and standing biomass, which is a major source of organic nitrogen.
 The increase in nitrogen content in the soil is due to the high litter fall and its decomposition.
 Available nitrogen content in soil was maximum in surface soil and found decreasing with increasing depth, possibly due to the imprisonment of falling plant residues and debris and the rhizosphere of plants with decreasing content of organic carbon with depth.
 Similar results were reported by Todmal et al. (2008).
 In general, the surface soils were found to contain more nitrogen than sub-surface soils; this may be owed to higher organic matter content in surface soils.

 Figure 6.
 Soil nitrogen content (kg ha⁻¹) in surface (0–15 cm) and subsurface (15–30 cm) layers under different land use systems.
 Error bars indicate standard deviation.
 Different lowercase letters above bars denote significant differences (p < .05) among land use types based on Tukey's HSD test.